leonardofaria/leonardofaria.net/content/2020/11/24/generating-screenshots-with-lighthouse.md

 The filmstrip reveals how a page is rendered in the browser and it gives us a glance of what is slow.
 For example, blank screenshots in the beginning is a sign that the [First Contentful Paint](https://web.dev/fcp/) is too slow.

 <div class="my-10 p-4 border border-gray-6 rounded-md bg-white">
 <strong>Hi, this post is part of a Lighthouse post series.
-Also check it out:</strong>
+Also, check it out:</strong>

 <ul>
 <li><a href="/2020/11/24/the-undocumented-lighthouse-guide#quick-lighthouse-intro">Quick Lighthouse intro</a></li>
 <li><a href="/2020/11/24/the-undocumented-lighthouse-guide#the-lighthouse-node-package">The Lighthouse Node package</a></li>
-<li><a href="/2020/11/24/getting-asset-transfered-information-with-lighthouse/">Getting asset transfered information with Lighthouse</a></li>
+<li><a href="/2020/11/24/getting-asset-transferred-information-with-lighthouse/">Getting asset transferred information with Lighthouse</a></li>
-<li><a href="/2020/11/24/getting-web-vitals-information-with-lighthouse/">Getting Web Vitals information with Lighthouse programatically</a></li>
+<li><a href="/2020/11/24/getting-web-vitals-information-with-lighthouse/">Getting Web Vitals information with Lighthouse</a></li>
 <li><a href="/2020/11/24/creating-har-files-with-lighthouse/">Generating HAR files with Lighthouse</a></li>
 <li><a href="/2020/11/24/my-experience-using-lighthouse-in-the-real-world/">My experience using Lighthouse in the real world</a></li>
 </ul>
 </div>

 In this post we will find where these images are stored and how to store them in the file system.
-Here is the script:
+Here is the script (from my [lighthouse-examples GitHub repository](https://github.com/leonardofaria/lighthouse-examples)):

 {{<highlight js "linenos=inline">}}
 const { writeFileSync } = require('fs');